buildingbeautifuluis/buildingbeautifuluis.github.io/02-Chapter-2-The-Building-Blocks-of-Interfaces.md

 ![Objects → Elements → Components → Pages → Flows](images/ch2/objects-elements.png)

 **CAPTION: Everything we build is created from relatively simple objects.
 By combining these objects in different ways we can create different user interface elements, which can then be combined to create components that are then organised on pages.
-Link these pages together and we have the flows that underpin everything we build.**
+Link these pages together and we have the flows that underpin our user interface.**

 **Everything we create is built from smaller parts.** At the simplest level, user interfaces are comprised of the following: